tchoi8/teachingasart/assignments/4_museum_workshop/DominicBarrett_PilarWorkshopNotes.md

 Did you know about the New Museum's Resource Center before attending this workshop?

+What extra materials from the Resource Center do you remember the most?

+Was the workshop attendant helpful and useful?
+How, or how not?

+What else would you like to see included in this workshop?

 Rate on a scale of 1 to 5, 1 meaning you completely disagree and 5 meaning you absolutely agree:
 This was a new experience